 General anxiety is experienced by everyone at one time or another in their lives to a lesser or greater degree.
 Anxiety is based on an expectation of future threat.
 Where fear is a response to a real or perceived immediate threat.
-Anxiety causes unpleasant inner turmoil which is accompanied by nervous behavior such as pacing, rumination and physical complaints.
+It causes unpleasant inner turmoil which is accompanied by nervous behavior such as pacing, rumination and physical complaints.
 Clients describe unpleasant feelings of dread over anticipated events.
-Anxiety is a feeling of uneasiness and worry and is an overreaction to a situation that is only perceived as menacing.
 It is accompanied by problems concentrating, fatigue, restlessness and muscle tension.

 Obsessive compulsive Disorder (OCD)